Chiral higher-spin symmetry of the celestial twistor sphere: Introduction

+While top-down constructions are useful in controlling local structures, they, however, offer only limited insight on observables such as scattering amplitudes and correlation functions -- which are expected to be governed by the symmetries at asymptotic infinity.
+It has been observed that suitable deformations of chiral or self-dual theories can give rise to non-trivial higher-spin amplitudes \cite{Adamo:2022lah,Tran:2022amg}, which suggests an analysis of observables at asymptotic infinity may provide useful hints for inverse-bootstrapping some unknown theories.
+Motivated by this aspect, we aim to study the chiral higher-spin symmetries on the celestial twistor sphere $\P^1_{\tp}$ over some point $\tp$ in spacetime,\footnote{This celestial twistor sphere can be viewed as a complex codimension-2 defect in twistor space, and it can be shown to be equivalent with the usual celestial sphere in the literature \cite{Strominger:2017zoo} in the affine patch.} which are expected to govern observables of twistorial higher-spin theories \cite{Tran:2025uad,Mason:2025pbz} and certain deformations thereof.

+To construct chiral higher-spin symmetry algebras $\ca$, we consider a stack of $N$ D${}_5$ branes filling twistor space, and another stack of D${}_1$ branes wrapping the celestial sphere (viewed as defect in twistor space).
+These branes, in turn, determine the group structures which fields in twistor space, and symmetry operators on the celestial twistor sphere take values in.
+What we will do in this work is to use Koszul duality/homomorphism to transfer the associative structures of the underlying symmetries which govern holomorphic higher-spin theories in twistor space to $\P^1_{\tp}$.
+The chiral symmetry algebras $\ca$ are then the vertex operator algebras, whose associative products are defined by the OPEs of the holomorphic higher-spin currents on the defect.

-This means we may be able to bootstrap higher-spin amplitudes and search for non-trivial imprints on the celestial twistor sphere, potentially detecting some mysterious $4d$ theories that have not been constructed in the literature.
-Note that the indispensable criteria for this algorithm to work is that the partition function of the bulk/defect system must be gauge invariant, and the chiral algebra $\ca$ must be associative to all orders in perturbation theory.
+Note that the above construction is perturbative in nature, so it does not guarantee $\ca$ to be associative when there are quantum corrections, a priori.
+Nonetheless, once we ensure $\ca$ is associative up to a given quantum order in the perturbation theory, then the correlation functions of higher-spin currents, which generate $\ca$, can be interpreted as form factors in some $4d$ spacetime theories \cite{Witten:2003nn}.
+Remarkably, this computation can be done algebraically by doing simple Wick contractions.
+As a result, one can mitigate the complexity of constructing explicit spacetime vertices or summing over many diagrams, which occurs when computing scattering amplitudes using traditional approaches \cite{Weinzierl:2022eaz}.
+Therefore, we may be able to bootstrap higher-spin amplitudes (in some cases), and search for non-trivial imprints on the celestial twistor sphere with the hope that we may detect some mysterious $4d$ theories that have not been constructed in the literature.
+Note that the indispensable criteria for this algorithm to work is to ensure gauge invariance of the bulk/defect (twistor space/celestial sphere) system and associativity of $\ca$ order by order in perturbation theory.